Elder Living Resources (02)

 Home Design: Small Improvements to Make Your Home Senior-Ready

-From AARP comes this extremely useful site on how to improve your home and get it ready for when you become a senior citizen.
+From AARP comes this extremely useful section on how to improve your home and get it ready for when you become a senior citizen.
 For current elders, here are some great ways to make your house easier to live in, and to add value to it.
-It includes 10 low-cost ideas for improving the safety and comfortability of your home, as well as a bathroom checklist and ways to improve the lighting in your home.
+It includes low-cost ideas for improving the safety and comfortability of your home, as well as a bathroom checklist and ways to improve the lighting in your home.
 Do you have a physical disability?
 There are plenty of home design solutions for elders to improve their homes and make them safer.
 Interested in building a ramp?
 Give your builder these guidelines to make your home senior-ready.